bccomputerscience/COMPB5/Syllabus.md

 CANVAS CHAT.
 Click CHAT in the course navigation links.
 TURNAROUND/FEEDBACK

-During the week (M-F) I will check CONVERSATIONS and monitor the discussion board several times a day.
+During the week (M-Th) I will check CONVERSATIONS and monitor the discussion board several times a day.
 If you have a concern and send me a message, you can expect a response within two days.

 ### Netiquette